mdgriffith/elm-codegen/guide/UsingHelpers.md

 Cool!

-**Note!** any helpers that are in the `helpers` directory will be copied over into your target directory.
+**Note!** Any helpers that are in the `helpers` directory will be copied over into your target directory.

 ## What's in the box?